 The number and volume of STOR actions has also increased between the two comparison periods.
-There were 1,872 (174%) more BM STOR actions and 2,157 (96%) more Non-BM STOR actions taken in the year of the Day Ahead market than in the Long Term market.
+There were 5,827 (544%) more BM STOR actions and 3,056 (135%) more Non-BM STOR actions taken in the Day Ahead market than in the Long Term market.

-Despite the increase in the number, volume and price of STOR actions taken in STOR Availability Windows, there were only eight STOR actions repriced in a year of the Day Ahead Market.
+Despite the increase in the number, volume and price of STOR actions taken in STOR Availability Windows, there were only 18 STOR actions repriced during the two years (1 April 2021 to 31 March 2023) of the Day Ahead Market.
 This compares to 209 in a year of the Long Term market.

 Elexon's analysis implies Day Ahead STOR has impacted the use of the RSVP.
-Elexon will continue to report on VoLL and RSVP through the monthly SPAR, with any significant changes highlighted to the ISG and Panel.
-Elexon will review the impact of Day Ahead STOR on the use of the RSVP in the next Annual VoLL Review, once two years of data is available.
+Elexon will continue to report on VoLL and RSVP through the monthly SPAR, with any significant changes highlighted to the ISG and the Panel.
+Elexon will review the impact of Day Ahead STOR on the use of the RSVP in the next Annual VoLL Review.